01 of 08

 River Cruises: Younger Travelers are Scarce

-If you see a young person on a river cruise, chances are it is an older grandchild who was chosen to accompany grandparents.
-But anyone under the age of 13 isn't likely to be found.
+If you see a young person on a traditional river cruise, chances are it is an older grandchild who was chosen to accompany grandparents.
+Travelers under the age of 13 aren't likely to be found.

 06 of 08